Dackage353/mimi_dackage_edition/README.md

 ## mimi dackage edition
 ![Example screenshot](doc/deadzone_example.PNG)
 ![Example screenshot](doc/magnitude_and_angle_example.PNG)

 <br/>

 This is a fork of wermi's mimi N64 ROM that is used to test controller angles.

-It adds a magnitude testing mode that demonstrates how stick values and magnitude works in SM64.
+It adds a magnitude testing mode that demonstrates how stick values and magnitude work in SM64.

 ## Download